manicogaming/NavMeshes/README.md

 # Improved NavMesh Megapack
 All of my NavMeshes for CS:GO.
 I will keep adding new NavMeshes and Updating the current ones.
+Some NavMeshes that are added can be just the generated ones.

 These NavMeshes were made by: